tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 external interface that allows for cross-domain federation.
-If an application uses an Identity Provider configured to use domains then the gateway MUST be aware (e.g. via configuration paramets) of its domain(s) as it will, for exampke, need these to perform basic sanity checks when clients register new key packages.
+If an application uses an Identity Provider configured to use domains then the gateway MUST be aware (e.g. via configuration paramets) of its domain(s) as it will, for example, need these to perform basic sanity checks when clients register new key packages.

 A gateway acts as a permissioned database of the following information: